 A fragmented and siloed service environment contributes to inequitable transitional and employment service access and adequacy among Autistic people (Nicholas, Zwaigenbaum et al., 2018).
 Limited employer engagement with families and an overall lack of community and employer capacity were also identified as pressing gaps.
 Further, a lack of accessible transportation and mental health services, housing, inadequate training, discrimination, jobs not adapted to needs, concerns about being isolated on the job, as well as losing income security and disability benefits all contribute to suppressed job search activity (Crawford, 2011; Nicholas, Zwaigenbaum, et al., 2018).
-Canadian evidence suggests that loss of disabilities (including Autistic people) being concerned they would lose some or all of their income and benefits (Crawford, 2011).
+Canadian evidence suggests that loss of disability benefits is a major barrier with more than 25% of persons with developmental disabilities (including Autistic people) being concerned they would lose some or all of their income and benefits (Crawford, 2011).
 Another Canadian report suggested that these clawbacks were the largest factor limiting an individual's hours of work in an Employment First program for persons with developmental disabilities and Autistic people (Emery, 2019).
 As described in Figure 7, Employment First approaches support a policy of employment in the general workforce as the first and preferred option for disabled individuals receiving assistance from publicly-funded systems.